-Two words come to mind when I look at this field: bounty and beauty.
-Even more than the hay shocks, the cultivated ground on which they stand evokes in me a sense of the skin of the earth—how thin it is and how marvelous that, year after year, seeds dropped into it rise in such a short period of time to provide the nutrients we need to survive.
+Two words come to mind when I look at this image: bounty and beauty.
+Even more than the wheat shocks, the cultivated ground on which they stand evokes in me a sense of the skin of the earth—how thin it is and how marvelous that, year after year, seeds dropped into it rise in such a short period of time to provide the nutrients we need to survive.
 It seems like a miracle—until I remember that it’s part of the chain of interconnections that evolved to make life sustainable and more abundant.

 “I do,” I replied.
 “These fields are amazing.
 May I ask what those stacks are called?”

 That little but precious comment took root in my soul that day as both an inspiration and an injunction to, as much as possible, make beauty an essential component of all my creations.
-I don’t always succeed, but the intention was firmly planted.
+I don’t always succeed, but the intention is firmly planted.

 Beauty is finally our surest indication of whether what we do is in the most creative direction for nature as a whole.